davegutz/myStateOfCharge/SOC_Particle/README.md

   CoolTerm - Options - Terminal:  Enter Key Emulation:  CR

 ### Problem:  cTime very long.
-If look at year, it is 1999.
+If you look at year, it is 1999.

   The Photon ALPHA VBAT battery died or was disconnected.
 Restore the battery.
 Connect the photon to the network.
-Use Particle app on phone to connect it to wifi at least once.
+Use Particle app on phone to connect it to Wi-Fi at least once.

   The Argon device hasn't synchronized since last power up.
-Connect to wifi.
-It is most convenient to setup the Argon devices' default wifi to be your phone running hotspot.
+Connect to Wi-Fi.
+It is most convenient to set up the Argon devices' default Wi-Fi to be your phone running hotspot.
 Then just do Particle setup from the phone - start and exit.
 TODO:  may be possible to save time information to the Argon EERAM.

 ### Problem:  Tbh = Tbm in display 'Pf' (print faults)